robertchase/txt2tufte/README.md

     └── index.txt
 ```

+Note that all of the `.html` files are ephemeral.

 ### Building all the things with `make`

 I use a `Makefile` with this code to automatically derive `html` targets: